 - Gross assets of less than €86m.

-If your Company is a member of a group you may need to aggregate the other companies numbers with your own.
+If your company is a member of a group you may need to aggregate the other companies numbers with your own.
 This would need to be investigated prior to starting your claim.

-In addition, there are several other factors which can affect which relief is available to you.
-Under certain circumstances an SME company may still be forced to make a claim under the large company provisions despite meeting the above thresholds.
+In addition, there are several other factors that can affect which relief is available to you.
+Under certain circumstances, an SME company may still be forced to make a claim under the large company provisions despite meeting the above thresholds.
 This can arise when your company has received grant funding or if you undertake R&D activities on behalf of a third party.
 The rules in this area are quite long and complex so I would strongly suggest discussing this with your Chartered R&D tax specialist before starting your claim.

 Either way, whether your Company would be classified as an SME or a large company, there are huge financial rewards that could be obtained from making a claim and more activities qualify than you may first think.